6296 Donnelly Plaza

 You should be good to go if you can easily see the top third of your screen from your ideal standing position.

 When standing at your desk and working on your keyboard, you must ensure your arms are not strained from holding a position too long.

 Ideally, your elbow should be at a 90-degree angle with your wrists resting on the desk surface.

 However, this isn’t ideal when you’re at rest while standing.
 In this situation, your arms, wrists, and hands should be in a hanging position, so you might have to adjust accordingly.

 Your shoulders should be able to rest relaxed and at the right angle.
 If you don’t feel relaxed at the given angle, you can adjust it accordingly to make yourself more comfortable.

 The typical standing desks can come in different heights.
-You can see that there are ideal setups for all heights, which are usually available on the manufacturer’s desk height chart.
+You can see that there are ideal setups for all heights, which are usually available on the manufacturer’s desk height chart or calculator.